Getting started in mutual fund investing.

 Selling mutual fund shares

-You’re selling shares whenever you withdraw from a mutual fund or move your money from one fund to another, even within the same family.
+You’re selling shares whenever you withdraw from a mutual fund or move your money from one fund to another, even within the same family of mutual funds.
 The sale can produce gain or loss depending on the basis of those shares, which is generally based on their original cost.
 The tax rules offer two methods for determining your basis, one that looks at how much you paid for each individual lot of shares, and another that uses the average cost for all shares you own in that mutual fund.

 There are some special rules for gains and losses when you sell mutual fund shares.
 The sales load deferral rule may apply if you’re allowed to buy shares at a reduced sales load when switching out of another fund you held 90 days or less.
 You may also face special treatment when selling shares you’ve held six months or less, if you received a capital gain distribution or exempt interest dividend during that period.